emmo-repo/domain-electrochemistry/sphinx/references.rst

   </tr>
   <tr>
   <td class="element-table-key"><span class="element-table-key">Comment</span></td>
   <td class="element-table-value">The selectivity coefficient is determined by means of the potential difference of the ion- selective electrode in mixed solutions of the primary ion, A, and interfering ion, B (Fixed Interference Method) or, less desirably, in separate solutions of A and B (Separate Solution Method).
 The activities of the primary ion, A, and the interfering ion, B, at which K is determined should always be specified, as the value of K is defined by a modified Nikolsky-Eisenman equation.
-The smaller the value of K , the A,B greater the electrode’s preference for the primary ion, A.</td>
+The smaller the value of K , the A,B greater the electrode&#8217;s preference for the primary ion, A.</td>
   </tr>
   </table>